 Is in this context where this story makes an extravagant move towards novelty, by introducing a ridiculously contrived premise.
 What if selling your lifespan was possible?
 Considering this is the cornerstone of the whole work, the approach it receives is at the very least underwhelming.
 Instead of placing the focus on whether this is a morally correct decision or not, all the attention is set on the actual monetary value of the main character’s life.
 He takes it instantly even if both surprised and disappointed at the low amount he is offered (300 000 yen or a bit more than 2 000€).
 And thus, we are left with our boring main dude, 300K yen and 3 months left of existence.

 It is also mentioned that he had two other options.
-To sell his time, instead of lifespan (we mortals call it working) or his health (so you get money to pay for your own treatment).
+To sell his time, instead of lifespan (others call it working) or his health (money to pay for your own treatment?).
 This latter option is obviously never mentioned again, and the former is what pushes the story forward.
 And that is because to make sure our protagonist doesn’t become a threat for society with his considerably shortened lifetime, he is assigned a girl who only him can see, whose mission is to make sure he behaves.
 And thus, we are left with our boring main dude, 300K yen, 3 months left of existence and a girl he says to hate… But not without admitting she is his type.

 There is another girl to this story, sort of a childhood friend, the bonds between them are completely broken yet he fondly remembers a promise they made 10 years ago about marrying each other.
 As corny as this might sound, it is actually used as a source for some shock value later on, and to further isolate our character into his world of personal nihilism.

-Barely anything is worth mentioning about the later revelations and events, as the story stumbles around and only further concentrates in building the fantasy bond between our two only characters.
-An example could be his longevity being only worth 30 yen in reality, a fact that is assimilated without barely any concern, since the narrative exhaustingly tells you he is worthless.
+Barely anything is worth mentioning about the later revelations and events, as the plot stumbles around and only further concentrates in building the fantasy bond between our two only characters.
+An example could be his longevity being only worth 30 yen in reality, a fact that is assimilated without barely any concern by the characters and the story itself, since the narrative has exhaustingly established that he is worthless.